Q. How to Use the Online Library Catalog

 How to Use the Online Library Catalog

-If you are looking for a list of all our ebook collections, check out the What if I Just Want Ebooks? page.
+If you are looking for a list of all our eBooks collections, check out the What if I Just Want eBooks? page.

 How to Search for Books & eBooks Using the Online Library Catalog

 - Go to the Online Library Catalog by clicking on the link provided.
 Alternatively, you can use the search box on the Find Books & Ebooks page.

 - Locate the search box and using the dropdown provided, choose whether you would like to search for books and eBooks by keyword, author, title, etc.

 The default choice is to search by keyword--this is usually a good choice if you have a topic in mind that you'd like to search for (e.g. books on Hinduism).
 More information on using a keyword search to find books on a topic.

 Choose author or title if you have a specific book in mind and you know either the authors name or the title of the book (e.g. you are searching for the book "The Da Vinci Code").